 Identify your stage of stress

-An important part of stress management is identifying your current stage of stress.
+As such, an important part of stress management is identifying your current stage of stress.

 Whether you realize it or not, each stage of stress places specific demands on all essential nutrients.
-In essence, each stage of stress (the alarm, resistance, and exhaustion stages) causes increased retention, utilization, and excretion of essential nutrients.
+In essence, each stage of stress (the alarm, resistance, chronic resistance, and exhaustion stages) causes increased retention, utilization, and excretion of essential nutrients.
 For example, the alarm stage of stress places specific demands on essential nutrients that differ from the resistance stage of stress and so on.

 These nutritional actions are a normal response to each stage of stress intrinsic for survival.
 However, when any stage of stress is left unchecked, you develop the potential for malnutrition.